 Let’s start with perhaps the most common form of modern baby food processing: the retort processing method.

 Retort processing became popular as an alternative to traditional canning methods, as it introduced flexible plastic & foil pouches (usually made of some combination of polyester, nylon, aluminum, and other plastics) as a new form of sterile packaging for a wide variety of foods—including baby food.
 These laminated pouches are able to withstand the high temperatures required for commercial sterilization—like their canned and jarred predecessors—but have the advantage of being lighter, more flexible, and thus easier to transport & store.
+Our friends at Fin vs Fin recently reviewed pouches vs Little Spoon’s method, you can check out more here.

 Some baby food brands that opt for retort processing buy pre-processed purées and concentrates from suppliers to serve as the base for their products.
 These purées are made by chemically washing produce, and then milling, straining, and heating the resulting mixture to high temperatures before further processing and introducing preservatives like citric acid to prepare the baby food for its unrefrigerated future on the grocery store shelf.